 \subsection{Supervised Classification Metrics}

 Since \method/ was evaluated quantiatively on synthetic datasets in the fixed-pose setting where the particle poses are known, it also makes sense to evaluate the performance of \method/ using supervised classification evaluation metrics.
-We find that overall, CryoHype outperforms cryoDRGN in supervised classification metrics.
-CryoHype maintains close to perfect classification metrics regardless of the number of structures, whereas cryoDRGN's performance is close to perfect at 10 and 100 structures, beings to drop at 200 structures, and degrades rapidly as the number of structures increases, mirroring the trends observed in the other metrics (AUC-FSC, CD, vIoU).
-The large drops at 500 and 1000 structures are also reflected in the latent space, with the poor quantitative classification metrics for cryoDRGN reflected as increasingly poor organization at the center of the latent space (see Figure~\ref{fig:latent_umap}).
+We find that overall, CryoHype outperforms cryoDRGN in supervised classification metrics (Table~\ref{tab:classification}).
+CryoHype maintains close to perfect classification metrics regardless of the number of structures, whereas cryoDRGN's performance is close to perfect at 10 and 100 structures and begins to drop at 200 structures, degrading rapidly as the number of structures increases.
+This mirrors the trends observed in the other metrics ($\mathrm{FSC}_{\mathrm{AUC}}$, CD, vIoU).
+The large drops at 500 and 1000 structures can be seen visually in latent space, where the poor quantitative classification metrics for cryoDRGN are reflected as increasingly poor organization at the center of latent space (see Figure~\ref{fig:latent_umap}).